 The brackets are attached to your teeth with special cements and then the wire is secured to your braces either with elastics or the braces may be self ligating.
 In subsequent appointments, the dentist will either re-examine your teeth for appropriate movement or may add a new wire to further move the teeth.

 The orthodontist will give you certain instructions that must be followed to minimize the complications and ensure optimum results.
 These often include:

-: An orthodontic patient is more prone to dental decay as braces make it difficult to keep your teeth clean.
-It is important that meticulous oral hygiene be maintained; along with this your dentist may also prescribe fluoride mouth rises to prevent caries.
+- Tooth decay: An orthodontic patient is more prone to dental decay as braces make it difficult to keep your teeth clean.
+It is important that meticulous oral hygiene is maintained; along with this your dentist may also prescribe fluoride mouth rises to prevent caries.

 Braces may cost about $5000 or around 15000-50000 Indian rupees based on the duration and complexity of the treatment.